SamBailey6194/pointless_impressions/docs/markdowns/FEATURES.md

 ---

 ### Features Left to Implement

+Some of the features listed below have the backend structure in place but need frontend implementation or further refinement:

 - Blog App with full CRUD functionality for posts and comments
 - Adding and editing Addresses in User Profile